RamiKrispin/vscode-r/README.md

 VScode is a powerful code editor, but its basic functionality is limited without extensions.
 Just like R without packages, it needs extensions to expand its functionality and enable a high level of customization.
 One of the best features of the Dev Containers is the complete isolation of the dockerized environment from the local VScode session.
 However, this also means that local extensions won't be available when launching a dockerized session with the Dev Containers extension.
 To solve this issue, you can use the `devcontainer.json` file to define the extensions to install in the dockerized environment using the `extensions` section under the `customizations/vscode` field.

-Let's consider the previous example where we ran R from the terminal but could not execute it directly from the script.
-To solve this issue, we will install the [R extension to VScode](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r):
+Let's consider the previous example (example 3) where we ran R from the terminal but could not execute it directly from the script.
+In the next example (see `./examples/ex-4/`), we will use the `extensions` argument to install in the environment the  [R extension to VScode](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r):

+`./examples/ex-4/.devcontainer/devcontainer.json`
 ```json
 {
     "name": "R Dev Environment",